Comparing the easiest ways to send money to family and friends in Africa

 Your transfer time will also depend on your payment method (cash, debit card, bank transfer) and whether there are any official checks.

-Easiest way to send money to Africa
+The easiest way to send money to Africa

 The easiest way to send money will depend on how your family will collect the money.
 For many people without a bank account, cash pick-ups are the easiest way to receive money.